 Auto debt is when you specifically buy a car on loan.
 According to the stats, America has $10 Billion in auto debt up till 2016.
 The result of auto debt varies from the lessor to lessor, and it depends on your contract.

-Medical debt is your medical bill in the specific hospital where you are getting treated.
+Medical debt is your medical bill in the specific hospital where you are getting to treat.
 Medical debt is most common in an emergency, and almost 45 million Americans have unpaid medical bills, which are medical debt.
 The majority of the people are unable to pay back the medical debt.
 If you don’t pay your medical bill, the doctor or the hospital will hand your loan to collection agencies who will preferably sue you.

 If you are underprivileged, the doctor will give you a discount on your medical bill, but still, one should try to provide the medical bills because even this will affect your credit score.

 The most significant portion of debt in America is the mortgage debt which, according to the reports, is $8.63 trillion.
 If you miss your first payment in America, you will be given a grace period of 15 days.
-When the grace period is over and if you still haven’t paid back, 2- 5% of late payment fees are added.
+When the grace period is over and if you still haven’t paid back, 2- 5% of late payment fees are adding.
 After 2 seconds of missed payment, your house will go into default, and the housing department will take action.